 One of the greatest blessings in my life, is having a brother who is totally unlike me.
-I realised that today when I was thinking about my passion for helping children love reading.
+I realised that today when I was thinking about my passion for encouraging children to love reading.

 My brother was not academic.
 In fact he hated school.
 He could not get out of there quick enough.
 It has always saddened me that the system so often fails people like my brother.
 I mean, I knew he was perfectly intelligent.
 He just wasn’t academic.
 I remember a note he wrote once as a teenager.
 Out of perhaps ten words, he had misspelled all but two of them: